s-batish/visit-seville/README.md

 ### Home page features
 - Hero image
-    - This is a picture of one of Seville's main attractions (the Plaza de España) with cover text statement to entice users to explore the site further.
+    - This is a picture of one of Seville's main attractions (the Plaza de España) with a cover text statement to entice users to explore the site further.
     - The image zooms in when the user clicks on the logo/Home link on the nav bar, and it was chosen to be the hero image because it is one of the most popular landmarks in Seville, so is instantly recognisable for those who may know a little about the city, and for those who know nothing about the city, it is an eye catching structure that is made more appealing through the zoom feature.
 Moreover, it stretches nicely across the screen on large screen sizes, while also resizing on smaller devices to ensure that it always grabs the attention of the user.
     - The cover text also increases as the screen size increases so that it is proportioned well against the image.